Connecting JSP to Microsoft Access

 Installing the Easysoft JDBC Driver

-Installing the JDBC-Access Driver
+Installing the JDBC-Access Gateway

 Installing the JDBC-ODBC Bridge

-JSP MS Access Example
+JSP Microsoft Access Example

 The example JSP page in this section shows how to connect to an Access database.

 1. Install the Easysoft Java Archive file (.jar) into the application you run JSP pages under.
-For example, if you are using Apache Tomcat on Windows, copy esmdb.jar to $CATALINA_HOME\lib; if you are using Apache Tomcat on Linux or Unix, copy EJOB.jar to $CATALINA_HOME/common/lib.
+For example, if you are using Apache Tomcat on Windows, copy esmdb.jar to $CATALINA_HOME\lib; if you are using Apache Tomcat on Linux or UNIX, copy EJOB.jar to $CATALINA_HOME/common/lib.

 2. In your application, create a JDBC data source that connects to the target Microsoft Access data source.